Test2220/scout/README.md

 ### The site is fully functional for online use

+## To do
+- [ ] Smaller qr codes, optimizing the JSON or using arrays instead
+- [ ] More reliable scanning, some qr codes would be scanned and give random 8-12 digit numbers instead of the data on the qr code
+- [ ] Export as pure JSON button and function.
+If a qr code was mis-scanned and gave a random 8-12 digit number, the export button would break.
+The export JSON button would be a backup solution.
+- [ ] Documentation on Activepieces connection between google drive and google sheets
+- [ ] Guide for how to set up the scouting site on your own repository and vercel site

 This README file will give you a rough understanding as to how the site works and how to use it to gather data.

 There are 2 pages in the scouting site that are used for gathering and reading data.